 Please, contact us at email@example.com for any additional information and price quotations.

-Then the HTS Compound Collection was filtered for analogues of molecules with known activity against different cancer-related targets, using the 80 % similarity cut-off (Tanimoto) on MDL public keys fingerprints.
+Subsequently, the HTS Compound Collection was filtered for analogues of molecules with known activity against different cancer-related targets, using the 75 % similarity cut-off (Tanimoto) on MDL public keys fingerprints.
+As a result, over 7,700 potential anti-cancer compounds were added for the following cancer-related targets*:

 - ATP-binding cassette sub-family G member 2